gamedevalliance/wiki.gamedevalliance.fr/README.md

 ## Syntaxe

-Les articles de l’Encyclopédie sont écrits dans un Markdown enrichi de fonctions personnelles.
+Les articles du wiki sont écrits dans un Markdown enrichi de fonctions personnelles.
 Référez-vous à la [documentation de la syntaxe](https://wiki.gamedevalliance.fr/contribuer/syntaxe) ou inspirez-vous des articles existants.

 # Readme in English

 This wiki is about the creation of video games in all its aspects.
 You will find guides to use software, as well as information about the community and its games.

 You can expand existing pages or add new ones.
-If you're looking for inspiration, check out the [issues list](https://github.com/rpgmakeralliance/wiki/issues), or ask people what they would like to read.
+If you're looking for inspiration, check out the [issues list](https://github.com/gamedevalliance/wiki/issues), or ask people what they would like to read.

 The content of the articles is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 For more information about this, contact us on [Discord](https://discord.gg/RrBppaj).